fabiodellpozzo/cms-dinamyc-base/README.md

 # CMS Dinamyc Base
 ## _CMS Ajax Content_

-CMS blog system with no information database saved in ajax, with features of categories, search, and loadmore.
+CMS blog system with no database saved in ajax, with features of categories, search, and loadmore.
 ## Features
 - Category Management
 - Search